 Illinois imposes a tax on the privilege of operating motor vehicles and watercraft on public highways and waterways.
-The tax is based on the consumption of fuel and totals 38 cents per gallon on non-diesel fuel and 45.5 cents on diesel and increased annually based on inflation.
+The tax is based on the consumption of fuel and totals 38 cents per gallon on non-diesel fuel and 45.5 cents on diesel and increases annually based on inflation.
 The State collects the tax and currently distributes 26.7% to local taxing districts based on a statutory formula that includes population.
-In addition to the motor fuel tax, the Village also receives disbursements for other state and federal capital programs.
+In addition to the motor fuel tax, the Village also receives disbursements for other state and federal capital programs such as Rebuild Illinois and High Growth Cities.
 Collectively these revenues make up the Motor Fuel Tax Fund and are restricted for use on the transportation system.
 The tax is expected to decrease over time as vehicles become more fuel efficient and mass transit options become more prevalent.